getify/You-Dont-Know-JS/types & grammar/ch3.md

 }
 ```

-The problem is that you've created an object wrapper around the `false` value, but objects themselves are "truthy" (see Chapter 4), so using the object behaves oppositely to using the `false` value itself, which is quite contrary to normal expectation.
+The problem is that you've created an object wrapper around the `false` value, but objects themselves are "truthy" (see Chapter 4), so using the object behaves oppositely to using the underlying `false` value itself, which is quite contrary to normal expectation.

 If you want to manually box a primitive value, you can use the `Object(..)` function (no `new` keyword):